lago-project/lago/README.templates.md

 (along with their metadata).

  * Template store should be accessible to qemu user.
- * Can be specified as parameter to `init` verb or config values.
+ * Template store can be specified as parameter to `init` verb or config values.

 ## Managing templates, repositores, and testing environments
 At the moment, `testenvcli` provides verbs for managing repositories.
 To allow